Nenotriple/img-txt_viewer/docs/User_Guide.md

   - Via `Options` > `Swap img-txt Sides`.
   - Via image `View` menu.
 - **Functionality:**
-  - Swaps the positions of the image and text frames.
+  - Swaps the positions of the image and text frames in the application layout.
-  - Useful for different workflows or preferences.

 ---